jdrosen/spin/draft-rosenberg-dispatch-spin.md

 This situation has recently drawn the attention of regulators, and was one of the motivations behind the Digital Markets Act (DMA) in the European Union.
 Amongst its many provisions, it requires vendors of large communications platforms to enable interoperability with third party vendors.
 It does not, of course, specify an actual set of protocols or technologies for enabling that interoperability.

-This document seeks to fill that void, by defining a framework for such interoperability.
+This document seeks to fill that void, by defining a framework - the SPIN Framework - for such interoperability.
 This framework seeks to strike a balance between innovation and standardization, by identifying only those portions of the protocol stack that must be standardized in order to achieve end-to-end security for a minimum feature set between providers, and leaving everything else to APIs and protocols which each vendor can define on it's own.

-This framework identifies the need for a new protocol to solve the identity mapping problem.
+This framework identifies the need for a new protocol to solve the identity mapping problem - the SPIN Protocol.
 Specifically, how does an originating user using one application identify a target user in a different application with which they wish to communicate, and then obtain an identifier for the target user in the target application that is utilized by that target user?
 Consider the following example.
 User Alice is a user of Facebook Messenger, and wishes to send a 1-1 chat message to her friend Bob.
 Bob is a user of a different application for messaging - Signal for example - but this fact is not known to Alice.
 Alice needs to somehow obtain a URI that can be used to send messages to the Signal application targeted at Bob.
 This is the identity mapping problem, and is addressed by the SPIN protocol defined here.

 # Implications of no Standards Action